Last updated: May 16, 2022

 Infant Deaths Due to Unsafe Sleeping Continue to Occur in Anne Arundel County

 The Anne Arundel County Department of Health would like to alert the community about infant deaths related to unsafe sleeping practices.
-Since 2016, there have been 16 Anne Arundel County infant deaths due to accidental suffocation linked to unsafe sleeping practices, including infants sharing a bed with others or sleeping under piles of blankets.
+Anne Arundel County infant deaths continue due to accidental suffocation linked to unsafe sleeping practices, including infants sharing a bed with others or sleeping under piles of blankets.

 Parents, relatives, babysitters and caregivers should be aware of the following: